opensciencegrid/xcache/explanation.md

 `doStashCpSingle` attempts to run `xrdcp` from the local cache, keeping track of start and end time.
 If this pull is not successful, a second `xrdcp` from local is attempted.
 Should that pull fail, STASHCP fails over to pulling from the trunk, and failover information is updated.
 If no pull is successful, failure information is updated.
 However, if any pull is successful, the usual information variables are updated.

-#### `doStashCpDirectory`
+#### doStashCpDirectory
 Like [doStashCpSingle](#dostashcpsingle), this function can take two arguments - the first is the directory to be downloaded, and the second is a flag to let the function know if it should update information.
 Information should not be updated if the directory being currently downloaded is a subdirectory of a larger directory being downloaded.

 `doStashCpDirectory` iterates through the contents of the input directory.
-If an item is a file, `doStashCpDirectory` calls `doStashCpSingle`.
-If an item is a directory, `doStashCpDirectory` calls itself on the item.
+If an item is a file, `doStashCpSingle` is called on the item.
+If the item is a directory, and the recursive flag `-r` has been set, then the appropriate directory is created and `doStashCpDirectory` is called on the item recursively.
+The time it takes to iterate and download all of the contents is recorded and, if appropriate, updated to the information variables.

 ### Finishing
 The information variables are chirped, as described [above](#information-variables).